zxmmxzzxmmxz/zxmmxzzxmmxz.github.io/README.md

-# Life's Stimulation Game
+Lifes Stimulation Game
 This is a web life stimulator that presents lives die/alive cycling

-## Getting Started
+Getting Started

-All you need is to open it
+All you need to do is to just open it

-### Prerequisites
+Prerequisites

-What things need to install the software and how to install them
+What things you need to install the software and how to install them

-## How to play this
+How to play this

-Rules are on the left, and you can either mark grid as a life by clicking or enter total number of grids you want to be lives and let the system to generate those randomly.
+Rules are on the left, and you can either mark grid as life by clicking or enter total number of grids you want to be lives and let the system to generate those randomly.

-Click run and enjoy!
+Then click run, and enjoy!

-## Built With
+Built With
 Javascript, Html

-## Contributing
+Contributing
 Anyone who wants to contribute please do make a pull request.

-## Authors
+Authors
 Ximin Zhang - Software Developer Intern - Solium Capatal Inc.

-## License
+License
 This project is licensed under the MIT License

-## Acknowledgments
+Acknowledgments
 Inspired by our coding competition where we were asked to build a life simulator.